ngocbh/voting-blockchain/README.md

 # A Simple Blockchain-based Voting System

-A simple  blockchain-based voting system application from scratch in Python.
+A simple  blockchain-based voting system application built from scratch by Python.
 It's available for running with multipeer.

 ## How it looks